British philosophy: Thomas Hobbes

 Thomas Hobbes (1588–1679) was an English philosopher, remembered today for his work on political philosophy.
-His 1651 book Leviathan established the foundation for most of Western political philosophy from the perspective of social contract theory.
+His book Leviathan (1651) established social contract theory.
+Hobbes argued for a sovereign absolute monarch to save man from the state of nature wherein life was "solitary, poor, nasty, brutish, and short".

-Hobbes was a champion of absolutism for the sovereign but he also developed some of the fundamentals of European liberal thought: the right of the individual; the natural equality of all men; the artificial character of the political order (which led to the later distinction between civil society and the state); the view that all legitimate political power must be "representative" and based on the consent of the people; and a liberal interpretation of law which leaves people free to do whatever the law does not explicitly forbid.
+Although Hobbes was a champion of monarchy, he also developed some of the fundamentals of European liberal thought: the right of the individual; the natural equality of all men; the artificial character of the political order (which led to the later distinction between civil society and the state); the view that all legitimate political power must be "representative" and based on the consent of the people; and a liberal interpretation of law which leaves people free to do whatever the law does not explicitly forbid.

+Hobbes was a materialist, a nominalist, and an egoist, who had an intellectual rivalry with French philosopher and "founder of modern philosophy" and Cartesianism René Descartes (1596–1650).
+Hobbes influenced Bernard Mandeville (1670–1733), author of The Fable of the Bees (1714).

-Hobbes also contributed to a diverse array of fields, including history, geometry, physics of gases, theology, ethics, general philosophy, and political science.
-His account of human nature as self-interested cooperation has proved to be an enduring theory in the field of philosophical anthropology.
-He was one of the key founders of philosophical materialism.
+As well as philosophy, Hobbes contributed to a diverse array of fields, including geometry, the physics of gases, history, and anthropology.
+His debate with Boyle is traced in Leviathan and the Air-Pump (1985).
+He also debated mathematician John Wallis.